erdemiraysu/Exploratory-Movie-Analyses/README.md

 ## Limitations and Improvements
 ***
 * Small sample size - due to lack of budget and gross information.
 Perform API calls or wed scraping to increase sample size.
+* The analysis includes older movies.
+Either normalizing the gross and budget based on year or removing older movies from the list would have been meaningful.
 * Movie names not coded the same way in different datasets - perform a more rigorous cleaning.
 * Gather more information about Microsoft’s allocated budget to be able to provide more sensitive suggestions.